microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 * Establish a clear understanding of business objectives
 * Define how a potential solution would be used and how its performance should be measured
-* Understand the capabilities of the development team and address any gasp
+* Understand the capabilities of the development team and address any gaps
 * Make sure all parties have the same understanding of the scope of the project
 * Clearly communicate the next steps